blueheron786/cpu_llm/README.txt

 ## Usage

 - Drop a bunch of text files into the `data` directory
-- Run `cargo run --bin train` to generate the training model
+- Run `cargo run --release --bin train` to generate the training model using maximum efficiency.
 - Run `cargo run --bin main` to generate text based on a fixed prompt

 Add your training data files to `data` as plaintext.
 Feel free to organize it into subfolders as you see fit.
 Ensure the text files contain plain text, preferably representative of your target language or domain.